-The clean room data recovery myth revolves around “clean rooms” and “Level-3” repairs.
+The “clean room data recovery myth” revolves around “clean rooms” and “Level-3” repairs.
 It’s based on the false belief that you need an expensive “Level-3” repair in a dust-free clean room environment to safely and successfully recover data from all bad hard drives.

 But it’s important to note, only an experienced data recovery technician (not a computer technician, Apple “Genius,” or even your company’s top IT guy) can accurately diagnose a hard drive to determine that a Level-3 repair is necessary.
 Even the most computer-savvy user would suspect a “clicking” hard drive has bad heads — it’s often not the case.
-Only by using our specialized data recovery tools, along with years of research and real-life experience, is an accurate diagnosis possible.
+Only by using our specialized data recovery tools, along with years of research and hands-on experience, is an accurate diagnosis possible.

 In our experience, about 70% of all bad hard drives can be successfully recovered without the need for level-3 (“expensive”) repair in a clean room.
-If the drive wasn’t dropped, this number jumps to about 85%.
+If the drive wasn’t dropped, this number jumps to around 85%.

 Can we recover your failed hard drive, SSD, flash drive, or RAID?

 Click below to submit our Chances Form and you'll hear back from a data recovery technician in minutes!